Gi-jutsu/ts-crkdesintdp/readme.md

 ### = Ex.01 - Deck of Cards

 Design the data structures for a generic deck of cards.<br />
-Explain how you would subclass the data structures to implement blackjack.
+How you would subclass the data structures to implement blackjack.

 ### = Ex.02 - Call Center